 Deborah Shapiro is a writer based in Chicago, where she lives with her husband and son.
 She has worked at ELLE and New York, and written for T Magazine, The Second Pass, and Time Out New York, among other publications.

 Born in Washington, D.C. and raised in Bethesda, Maryland, photographer Mike Vorrasi now calls Brooklyn his home.
 Since moving to New York 10 years ago, Vorrasi has worked for companies such as Urban Outfitters, NYLON, and Manhattan magazine, photographing designers and artists in their most private spaces — their work studios and homes.
 Some of his favorite shoots have been with jewelry designers Pamela Love and Digby & Iona.

-Claire Walsh is a London-based stylist and writer of all things design related.
+Claire Walsh is a New York–based stylist and writer of all things design related.
 She is an editor at Stylus.com, and her work has appeared in Elle Decoration and B Magazine.
 She is the author of the Wallpaper* City Guide to Helsinki and the cute Japanese book Interior of London Style.
 When she’s not working, she likes to travel far and wide.

 Su Wu runs I’m Revolting, an online compendium of ideas and visual inspirations, and collects even more images on Pinterest.
 In 2012, she was named a USC Annenberg/Getty Arts Journalism fellow, to examine the future of arts storytelling.
 A writer and former visual arts critic, she lives in downtown Los Angeles next to an indoor pistol range and a smoked fish factory.